sirfifer/tunepalgodot-d/docs/FORK_OVERVIEW_FOR_BRYAN.md

 - The exploration documents, code analysis, and documentation have significant AI involvement
 - My role has been direction, judgment, review, and iteration - not line-by-line authorship
-- The quality and depth would not have been achievable in this timeframe without AI assistance
+- The quality and depth would not have been achievable by me in this timeframe without AI assistance

 ### If You Have Concerns